Colin Cowdrey: 1972 to 1976

 The South African tour of 1975 was cancelled and instead there was Prudential World Cup with the Australians staying on for a Test series afterwards.
 Their first first-class match after losing the Cup Final was against Kent and Cowdrey has already announced his retirement at the end of the season.
 Ian Chappell won the toss and declared on 415/8, Kent were out for 202 and Chappell was able to declare his second innings at 140/3 on the last day to set the hosts 354 to win.
 He was so confident of a win that he ordered a coach for 4 pm to take the team to Southampton for dinner before their next match against Hampshire, but Cowdrey struck 151 not out, Kent won by 4 wickets and the Australians didn't reach Southampton until midnight.
 It was first victory by Kent over Australia since 1899.
 Cowdrey was asked to captain the MCC against the Australians, but was dismissed for a pair by Lillee, though this did not stop speculation that he would replace Mike Denness as England captain.
 His 107th and last first-class century was 119 not out against Gloucestershire, but he returned next year for one more game against Surrey when Kent were short of players, making 25 and 15 and taking two catches.
 Kent, incidentally, went on to win the John Player League in 1976 and the County Championship in 1977–78.

 International centuries

 Cowdrey made 22 Test centuries to equal Wally Hammond's England record.
 This has subsequently been exceeded by a number of players.

 Of the 22 Tests in which Cowdrey made a hundred, England won 10, drew 11 and lost one; the defeat was the 1965 match against South Africa at Trent Bridge, in which Cowdrey scored 105.
-He was the first batsman to score a Test century against six different nations: Australia, South Africa, the West Indies, New Zealand, India and Pakistan – they were the only Test nations during his career.
+He was the first batsman to score a Test century against six different teams: Australia, South Africa, the West Indies, New Zealand, India and Pakistan – they were the only Test teams other than England during his career.
 The table below is a list of Cowdrey's Test centuries: